mydraft-cc/server-go/README.md

-# server
+# Go Server
-Server for Athene
+Server for mydraft.cc

+Stores the files in a Google Cloud bucket